OmidRezazadeh/postgresql-typescript/README.md

-this project for learn postgresql express.js typescript sequelize
+this project for learn postgresql express.js typescript sequelize and docker